VolksEEG/VolksEEG/README.md

   - Quality: this activity will ramp up over time, and we can use some help in writing documentation.

-We can use some help on the software/firmware tasks above.
-Beyond the “writing application code” work, we can use a hand in:
+On the software, writing code work we can use a hand in:

-  - Working with doctors and technicians to understand and document workflow
+  - Working with doctors and technicians to understand and document workflow so our software can work the way our customers want.

-  - Competent UI design
+  - UI/UxD design.

 Some non-engineering help we could use: